Ware, Hertfordshire: Features

-Ware has 202 listed buildings including fourteen Grade II* and three Grade I, one of which is the remains of a 14th-century friary, now the offices of Ware Town Council and a conference, wedding and function venue called Ware Priory and Fletcher's Lea.
+Ware has 202 listed buildings including fourteen grade II* and three grade I, one of which is the remains of a 14th-century friary, now the offices of Ware Town Council and a conference, wedding and function venue called Ware Priory and Fletcher's Lea.
 Recent restoration work has shown that it dates from the 13th century.
 Opposite the priory is the large 14th-century St Mary's parish church.
 It is known for its elaborate font with large carved stone figures.
 The town is also famous for its many 18th-century riverside gazebos, several of which have been restored recently.

 The Lee Navigation is a canalised river incorporating the River Lea, which runs through the centre of the town; it is one of its most popular tourist attractions, as well as being home to a thriving boating community.

 Ware is also known for the Great Bed of Ware, which is mentioned in Shakespeare's Twelfth Night and is reputedly able to accommodate at least four couples.
 It is in the Victoria and Albert Museum in London, but from April 2012 until April 2013 it was loaned to the museum in Ware.

 Ware is mentioned in The Canterbury Tales and was also the unintended destination of John Gilpin in William Cowper's comic poem.

 Some of the buildings along the High Street date back to the 14th century.
 Ware used to have many coaching inns and passageways between some shops lead to their stables.
 Many of these passageways also have former maltings.
 Crib Street has a good sequence of timber-framed buildings which have been restored since the 1970s.

-Today the town's main employer is GlaxoSmithKline, which has large manufacturing and research plants in the town.
+Today the town's main employer is GSK plc, which has large manufacturing and research plants in the town.
 The Ware company was formerly Allen & Hanburys and has a long connection with the town, with many historical items on view in a section on the company in the Ware Museum.
 There are also many other small factories.

 Fairport Convention's 1971 album "Babbacombe" Lee was inspired by an old newspaper story that fiddle player Dave Swarbrick bought in an antiques shop in the High Street of Ware when the band lived at The Angel former public house in nearby Little Hadham.

 Ware Weir.
 The GSK offices are in the background.